bitovi/temporal-ai-agent/README.md

 4. **Set Up Environment Variables**:

-   Copy `.env.example` to `.env` and fill in your OpenAI API key and Temporal server details.
+   Copy `.env.example` to `.env` and fill in your Temporal server details, OpenAI API key, Brave Search API key, and GitHub fine-grained personal access token.

+   Check `mcp-servers.yaml` to ensure the MCP servers being used are to your liking.
+You may add or remove any arbitrary amount of them.
+If you remove Brave and Github, the API keys are no longer needed.

 5. **Run the Worker**: